 The country has been enduring a severe drought in 2018 that heavily affected two-thirds of its territory and at least 10 million people.
 The United Nations estimates that over 250 000 people are newly affected by natural disasters every year in Afghanistan.
 Early March 2019 devastating floods affected 14 provinces.
 According to the UN over 122 000 people have been identified as being affected and are in need of humanitarian assistance.
 As a result of the floods, 63 people are known to have died and a further 31 people have been injured.
 To date, the highest number of affected people are in Farah, where almost 52 000 people are in need of humanitarian assistance.

-Some 5.8 million Afghan refugees have returned to Afghanistan since 2002.
-Throughout 2017, approximately 650 000 Afghans returned to the country, often after many decades.
+Some 5.8 million Afghan refugees have returned to Afghanistan since 2002, including over 800 000 in 2018.
 The influx of the returnees has strained the capacity of existing services and caused concerns about their ability to re-integrate and establish decent living conditions.
-Meanwhile, a further 5 million Afghans (2.7 million without registration or legal status) are still live as refugees in neighbouring Iran and Pakistan.
+Meanwhile, at least five million Afghans still live as refugees in neighbouring Iran and Pakistan, including 2.7 million without registration or legal status.